AdrianFreemantle/the-trench/docs/PLAN.md

   - HPA manifests for key services
 - Validate rollbacks via:
   - ArgoCD rollback or Git revert

+7.5 Infra Terraform automation:
+- Create a GitHub Actions workflow (or equivalent) to:
+  - Run `terraform fmt`, `terraform validate`, and `terraform plan` on pull requests affecting `infra/terraform/`.
+  - Run `terraform apply` for approved changes to the dev environment.
+- This replaces the manual `terraform apply` approach used in Phase 1.

+7.6 ACR hardening:
+- Disable the ACR admin user.
+- Ensure only Entra / workload identities (including CI via federated credentials) and RBAC roles (such as `AcrPull` / `AcrPush`) are used for registry access.
+- Optionally tighten ACR network rules for non-lab environments (for example, restricting access to specific egress paths or private endpoints if introduced later).

+7.7 Terraform remote backend migration:
+- Create an Azure Storage account and container dedicated to Terraform state for this lab.
+- Update `backend.tf` to use the `azurerm` backend, pointing at that storage account/container.
+- Update CI workflows (7.5) to initialize and use the remote backend.
+- Decommission the local backend file used in Phase 1 once the remote backend is live and validated.

 Checkpoint:
 - A single commit to main triggers: